Marshall Plan: Effects and legacy

 The Marshall Plan also played an important role in European integration.
 Both the Americans and many of the European leaders felt that European integration was necessary to secure the peace and prosperity of Europe, and thus used Marshall Plan guidelines to foster integration.
 In some ways, this effort failed, as the OEEC never grew to be more than an agent of economic cooperation.
 Rather, it was the separate European Coal and Steel Community, which did not include Britain, that would eventually grow into the European Union.
 However, the OEEC served as both a testing and training ground for the structures that would later be used by the European Economic Community.
 The Marshall Plan, linked into the Bretton Woods system, also mandated free trade throughout the region.

 While some historians today feel some of the praise for the Marshall Plan is exaggerated, it is still viewed favorably and many thus feel that a similar project would help other areas of the world.
+The events of 1947 are thus part and parcel of the larger story of the Cold War.
+These events played a major role, but it would be a mistake to exaggerate their significance.
+The bloc system in Europe took years to develop, and the Marshall Plan was just one part of the story.
 After the fall of communism, several proposed a "Marshall Plan for Eastern Europe" that would help revive that region.
 Others have proposed a Marshall Plan for Africa to help that continent, and US Vice President Al Gore suggested a Global Marshall Plan.
 "Marshall Plan" has become a metaphor for any very large-scale government program that is designed to solve a specific social problem.
 It is usually used when calling for federal spending to correct a perceived failure of the private sector.

-Nicholas Shaxson comments: "It is widely believed that the plan worked by offsetting European countries' yawning deficits.
-But its real importance ... was simply to compensate for the US failure to institute controls on inflows of hot money from Europe. ...
-American post-war aid was less than the money flowing in the other direction."
-European hot money inflated the US dollar, to the disadvantage of US exporters.